thehassantahir/Random-Stuff/README.md

 > *Collection of useful stuff I found on the internet.*

+### March 21, 2022
+- [8 Ways to Become a Better Coder](https://newrelic.com/blog/nerd-life/8-ways-become-a-better-coder) That’s an easy career improvement goal to give oneself, but “become a kick-ass programmer” is not a simple goal.
+For one thing, saying, “I want to get better” assumes that you recognize what “better” looks like.
+Plus, too many people aim for improvement without any sense of how to get there.

 ### March 20, 2022
 - [What is cloud computing?
 Everything you need to know about the cloud explained](https://www.zdnet.com/article/what-is-cloud-computing-everything-you-need-to-know-about-the-cloud/) An introduction to cloud computing, right from the basics up to IaaS and PaaS, hybrid, public, and private cloud, AWS and Azure.